nktice/AMD-AI/README.md

  There may be in here extra parts that aren't needed but this works for me.
  Originally text, with comments like a shell script that I cut and paste - 2023-07 - nktice

+ Updates 2023-08-29 - ROCm 5.6 appears to be functioning now, so this guide is updated to refer to that... older versions may be mentioned in notes.
+Oobabooga changed some command line arguments so there's changes there.

 ---